Skip to main content

 • “The actual gunplay feels pretty good and the atmosphere is peak spaghetti western.”

-• “The music and atmosphere are fantastic; if you play only for that, you can skip this version, as it only improves on graphics.”
+• “But the music and atmosphere are significant; however, if you play only for that, you might skip this version as it only improves on graphics.”

-• “But the music and atmosphere are lacking; if you're playing just for that, you can skip this version, as it only improves on graphics.”
+• “But the music and atmosphere, if you play only for that, you can skip this version, as it only improves on graphics.”

 • grinding